jjgrainger/PostTypes/docs/posttypes/Create-a-post-type.md

 $books->register();
 ```

-All available labels are on the [WordPress Codex](https://codex.wordpress.org/Function_Reference/register_post_type)
+All available labels are on the [WordPress Codex](https://codex.wordpress.org/Function_Reference/register_post_type#labels)

-## Working with exisiting PostTypes
+## Work with exisiting PostTypes

-To work with exisiting post types simple pass the post type name into the object.
-Be careful using global variables (i.e `$post`) which can lead to unwanted results.
+To work with exisiting post types pass the post type name into the comstructor.
+Be careful and avoid using global variables (e.g `$post`) which can lead to unwanted results.

 ```php
 // Create a PostType object for an existing post type in WordPress